RetroDECK/ES-DE/CONTRIBUTING.md

 * Bulk metadata editor
 * Overhaul of the GUI element scaling and placement logic to make ES-DE look more consistent across different resolutions
 * Scrollbars for menus and gamelists
+* Improve the performance of the GLSL shader code
 * Animated menu elements like switches, tick boxes, smooth scrolling etc.
 * Support for additional scraper services (if feasible?)